 In a world where the reduction of carbon emissions is a daily challenge for everyone, Air Liquide is working on developing innovative technologies and solutions for reducing carbon emissions during the hydrogen production process.
 Although hydrogen is mainly used today for industrial purposes in chemistry and refinery, it is increasingly used in other sectors, such as clean transportation.

 You too could be part of this improvement, either by using technologies for capturing and upgrading carbon emitted during the process of producing hydrogen from natural gas, by using renewable energies during water electrolysis, or through biogas reforming.
-Thanks to its Blue Hydrogen commitment to produce at least 50% of the hydrogen dedicated to energy applications through carbon-free processes by 2020, Air Liquide already has some key solutions in its portfolio.

 Today, the majority of hydrogen is produced from natural gas through the steam methane reforming (SMR) process.
 Air Liquide has developed an innovative cold capture system (Cryocap™) that captures the CO₂ released during this hydrogen production through a cryogenic process.
 A world first in this field, this technology could also improve efficiency, leading to increased hydrogen production.
 After purification, the captured CO₂ can be used to meet a variety of industrial needs for carbonic gas (carbonation of sparkling beverages, food preservation, freezing, etc.).